enthought/setup-edm-action/DEVELOPING.md

 There is a workflow in this repository for testing the action.
 Open a pull request to see it run on GitHub Actions.

+## Merging Pull Requests

+You should always recompile the action and commit changes to ``dist`` prior to merging a PR.